jrpool/jsonresume-theme-a11y/README.md

 ##### From a `jsonresume`-format source file

 If your source file is in the `jsonresume` format and is in your local repository of this theme, make that repository your current directory.
-Then you can convert the file’s format to this theme’s format, as follows:
+Then you can convert the file to a file this theme’s format, as follows:

 `node convert [-v (--verbose)] [-i (--input) oldsourcefile] [-o (--output) newsourcefile]`